 I usually have some rims on hand and I am happy to make custom rims too.
 I only make block rims.
 Cherry or ash costs $70 for an 11″ or smaller rim up to 3″ high and with 1/2″ to 3/4″ wall thickness.
 Over 3″ high adds $10, 12″ rims add $10.
 Walnut, mahogany and curly maple each cost $10 extra.
 I can turn one of my rims to fit your tone ring and flange for $10 each but you’ll have to send them to me so I have them in hand to fit properly.
 I have turned rims as large as 16″(which is the biggest I can fit on my lathe) and as small as 8″.
 Send me an email if you’d like to know what I currently have in stock, or to place a custom order.

-I have begun making my own tension hoops from brass or aluminum and will be happy to make custom hoops for $50 +/- depending on the size and material.
-I can make Van Eps style or notched hoops.
+I have begun making my own Van Eps style tension hoops from brass or aluminum and will be happy to make custom hoops for $50 +/- depending on the size and material.
+I can also supply a hoop without the holes for $40+/-, if you’d like to make your own holes or notches.
 Send me an email to arrange details.

 This kind of armrest was originally developed by Jason Romero of Romero Banjos.
 I can make wood armrests to fit any banjo, I just need a couple of measurements.
-Price is $30 for cherry, ash or plain maple. $5 extra for mahogany, walnut or curly maple.
+Price is $30 for cherry, ash or plain maple, including a Tru Oil finish.
+If you’d like to do your own finishing just let me know, that will save time in getting your armrest ready to ship and will save you $5.
+There is a $5 extra charge for mahogany, walnut or curly maple.
 The armrest is held on by an aluminum or brass bracket that goes around the inside of two hooks and has a threaded hole for the screw.
 Weight is generally in the 1 to 2 ounce range for cherry or walnut, I haven’t weighed the ones I have made from other woods.
 Shipping is $5 anywhere in the US, other areas please inquire.